 So, you’ve decided to be your own boss, but clients don’t line up when the sign is up!
 Marketing is a key component to being a business owner and generating a loyal client following.
 Learn how to market your business and watch your client numbers soar.

 Just like any business, you need to figure out which market your skin care business falls into so you can target your desired audience.
 You want to find your niche.
 For example, figure out if your skin care business is going to focus on treatments for men or women, younger or older individuals, or how much disposable income is available to them.
 Using this information, identify your price points, and use them to decide on the services and treatments you want to offer.
 This is more than just hoping for a certain type of client.

 - Consider your location: What are the demographics in your area?
 Are you meeting a specific group’s needs?

-- Assess the competition: What businesses are offering similar services?
+- Assess the competition: What skin care businesses are offering similar services?
 Stand out from the rest and target the demographic not being served.

 - Analyze your offerings: Who do your products and services appeal to and what problems do they solve?

-There are so many ways to market your business today, including email, social media, websites, blogs, and the old standby—business cards.
-The key when starting your new business is to market your business economically while gaining the most impact.
-Let’s take a closer look into some of the ways you can market your business
+There are so many ways to market your skin care business today, including email, social media, websites, blogs, and the old standby—business cards.
+The key when starting your new skin care business is to market your business economically while gaining the most impact.
+Let’s take a closer look into some of the ways you can market your skin care business.

 Business cards are an old standby, but for good reason.
 They’re inexpensive, and you can hand them out to everyone.
 Another idea is to turn your business card into a promotional tool by featuring a “gift for you” on the back (complimentary eyebrow wax, etc.).